ceb-os/cloud-infrastructure-engineer-challenge/README.md

 ```
 terraform destroy
 ```
-Note: There is a weird dependency with the lambda and the private subnet which I think is related to how much time it takes for the network interface of the lambda to be dettached.
+Note: There is a weird dependency between the lambda and the private subnet which I think is related to how much time it takes for the network interface of the lambda to be dettached.
 The consequence of this is the destroy operation taking a while to complete (around 20min).

 ## Takeaways
 It was a great and very informative experience.
 I got the chance to do a lot of new things that either weren't necessary in my current and previous jobs or that were already solved (such as all the VPC configs).